 to protect data from crashes.
 Related MySQL features include:

 The durability aspect of the ACID model involves MySQL software features interacting with your particular hardware configuration.
 Because of the many possibilities depending on the capabilities of your CPU, network, and storage devices, this aspect is the most complicated to provide concrete guidelines for.
-(And those guidelines might take the form of buy “new hardware”.)
+(And those guidelines might take the form of “buy new hardware”.)
 Related MySQL features include:

-Write buffer in a storage device, such as a disk drive, SSD, or RAID array.
+The write buffer in a storage device, such as a disk drive, SSD, or RAID array.

-Battery-backed cache in a storage device.
+A battery-backed cache in a storage device.

 The operating system used to run MySQL, in particular its support for the

-Uninterruptible power supply (UPS) protecting the electrical power to all computer servers and storage devices that run MySQL servers and store MySQL data.
+An uninterruptible power supply (UPS) protecting the electrical power to all computer servers and storage devices that run MySQL servers and store MySQL data.

 Your backup strategy, such as frequency and types of backups, and backup retention periods.